About us

 Anita Sharma is a Miami-based archivist, researcher, and collections manager with over twenty years of experience in the field of Visual Arts Archiving.
 She is the founder of WAAM (Women Artists Archive Miami) and specializes in community-based archiving initiatives, digital archiving practices and legacy preservation.
 She has worked at libraries, archives, museums and private collections in the US, England & India, including the British Library, Arani & Shumita Bose Collection, Rubell Collection, Debra & Dennis Scholl Collection, Zarina Hashmi Archive, Frost Art Museum, Aditi Singh Archive & SALIDAA (South Asian Diaspora Literature & Arts Archive).

-Portrait of Devora Perez Devora Perez
+Devora Perez

 Digital Archivist